yibo-geomatique/dashboard/Data/Datasets.md

 * Provenance : described in detail in [the process](/Processes/DataPreProcessing/PreProcessing.md)
 * Usage : used to derive Evolution data between 2011 and 2021
 * Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

-## FR-STR-FUA-Evolution-2011-21
-* Building evolution data computed from BDTopo on the functional area of the city Strasbourg between 2011 and 2021
-* Provenance : described in detail in [the process](/Processes/ComputeBuildingEvolution/ComputeBuildingEvolution.md)
-* Usage : used to portray Building Evolution Maps in order to show where changes are happening.
-Described in detail [here](/Maps/Maps.md)
-* Distribution : open licence, can be shared within the consortium through our specific ftp, will be shared more widely through a research data platform to be identified within Subdense research data management plan)

 ## GHS_POP_ALLCSR_2020_reduced
 * **Provenance**: data from GHSL-UCDB, application of process CreateGHS_POP_2020_ALLCSR_reduced, cropped with DeliminateStudyArea and filtered to "perc_inside" >= 0.2